Road Safety Manual

 Source: WHO, (2021)

-Building on the Moscow Decaration of 2009 and Brasilia Declaratioin of 2015, UN General Assembly and World Health Assembly resolutions, the Stockholm Declaration is ambitious and forward-looking and connects road safety to the implementation of the 2030 Agenda for Sustainable Development.
-The Stockhold Declaration also reflects the recommendation of the conference's Academic Expert Group and its independendent and scientific assessments of progress made during the Decade of Action for Road Safety 2011-2020 and its proposals for a way forward (see Box 2.4).
+Building on the Moscow Declaration of 2009 and Brasilia Declaration of 2015, UN General Assembly and World Health Assembly resolutions, the Stockholm Declaration is ambitious and forward-looking and connects road safety to the implementation of the 2030 Agenda for Sustainable Development.
+The Stockholm Declaration also reflects the recommendation of the conference's Academic Expert Group and its independent and scientific assessments of progress made during the Decade of Action for Road Safety 2011-2020 and its proposals for a way forward (see Box 2.4).

 A key development was the release of the World Report on Road Traffic Injury Prevention (see Box 2.5), which was jointly issued by the WHO and World Bank on World Health Day in 2004 (Peden et al., 2004).
 The World Report highlighted the growing public health burden and forecasts of road deaths and long-term injury and advocated urgent measures to address the problem as a global development and public health priority.
 Its findings and recommendations for country, regional and global intervention were endorsed by successive United Nations General Assembly and World Health Assembly resolutions (UN 2004-2)